 What is AFHK doing?

-- Building strong family-school partnerships that help promote participation in federal school meals programs; encourage adoption of nutrition standards; and establish programs such as cooking clubs, taste tests, and other activities that boost healthy eating.
+- Building strong family-school partnerships that help promote participation in federal school meal programs; encourage adoption of nutrition standards; and establish programs such as cooking clubs, taste tests, and other activities that boost healthy eating.

 How you can help: